TL;DR

 - Application Support: We help you complete the application forms correctly and handle communications with the insurer, making the process smooth and hassle-free.

-- No-Fee Service: Our service is free for you to use.
+- No-Fee Service: Our service has no separate broker fee for you to use.
 We receive a commission from the insurer if you decide to take out a policy, which is already factored into the premium.

 Can I get life insurance if I have pre-existing medical conditions?